 Chronic and complex health conditions are now the predominant health burden for Australians – affecting education and employment, individual and family wellbeing as well as the national costs of health care and the impact of these on the national economy.

-Beyond the Fragments: Preventing the Costs and Consequences of Chronic Physical and Mental Diseases highlights the strong link between chronic physical and mental ill health.
+highlights the strong link between chronic physical and mental ill health.
 Australian Bureau of Statistics figures show almost 12 per cent of Australians aged between 16 and 85 years – an estimated 1.9 million people – have both a mental disorder and a physical condition.

 People with chronic conditions, such as diabetes or cardiovascular disease, have significantly raised rates of depression, anxiety and other mental health problems.